-- Responsibility for the fire and rescue service has moved from the Department of Communities and Local Government to the Home Office.
-The Home Secretary has recently announced the intention for Fire Reform.
-The Service will need to ensure that it supports and meets the requirements coming from the reform. - All public services are having to operate with less money and the Authority is no exception.
-Significant financial pressures require each and every aspect of Service activity and business to be reviewed to ensure that it meets the primary objective of making the public safer. - The Policing and Crime Bill published in February 2016 includes measurers to put into effect the government's intention to promote greater collaboration between the emergency services.
-These measures feature introduction of a new statutory duty to collaborate, enabling Police and Crime commissioners to assume responsibility for fire and rescue services (subject to approval of an appropriate business case) and by affording Police and Crime Commissioners, upon request, a seat on fire and rescue authorities (with voting rights on fire and rescue matters) where governance has not transferred.
+Responsibility for the fire and rescue service has moved from the Department of Communities and Local Government to the Home Office and the Home Secretary announced the intention for Fire Reform.
+The Service will need to ensure that it supports and meets the requirements coming from the reform.
+As part of this, a new inspection regime has been proposed and the Service is preparing to meet the new requirements.

-- The collaborative landscape is complex and the Authority has been exploring a wide variety of collaboration opportunities and has been instrumental in establishing the Emergency Services Forum to enable leading politicians and chief officers of all the emergency services in the South West to explore options for mutually beneficial collaboration. - The Social Value Act 2012 at present requires public bodies, when commissioning services, to consider how wider social, economic and environmental benefits might be secured.
-The Act is scheduled for review with the potential for extending its provisions. - In view of changing operational threats, DSFRS will be developing enhanced capability to assist reduce consequences of violent and unpredictable individual events, working with partners. - The Department for Communities and Local Government has recently issued consultation proposals for updating the Local Government Transparency Code 2015.
-Any subsequent changes will need to be adopted by the Authority. - Following on from the referendum result for the UK to leave the EU, announced on the 24th of June 2016, we are now in a period of economic uncertainty which brings the potential for further periods of austerity combined with poor economic performance for the UK as a whole.
-Given that central government have offered a four year settlement covering 2016-17 through 2019-20 the risk to grant income is currently considered low, although if inflation increases greater efficiencies will be required.
-The most significant impact is likely to be on investment values and yields following the decision by the Bank of England to reduce interest rates to a record low of 0.25%, resulting in a reduction to investment income in 2016-17 and potentially beyond.
+- All public services are having to operate with less money and the Authority is no exception.
+Significant financial pressures require each and every aspect of Service activity and business to be reviewed to ensure that it meets the primary objective of making the public safer. - The Policing and Crime Act 2017 features a new statutory duty on the emergency services to collaborate.
+It also provides for Police and Crime Commissioners to assume responsibility for fire and rescue services (subject to approval of an appropriate business case).
+Alternatively, Police and Crime Commissioners may request a seat on fire and rescue authorities (with voting rights) where governance has not transferred.
+Consultation is anticipated on secondary legislation to revise the Scheme Orders for combined authorities such as the Devon & Somerset Fire & Rescue Authority that will also be required to facilitate this aspect. - The collaborative landscape is complex.
+As previously mentioned, the Service plays a key part in, and was instrumental in the establishment of, the South West Emergency Services Collaboration (SWESC).
+This is overseen by the Emergency Services Forum which brings together the leading politicians and chief officers for all the emergency services in the South West. - The Public Services (Social Value) Act 2012 requires public bodies, when commissioning services, to consider how wider social, economic and environmental benefits might be secured.
+The Act is scheduled for review with the potential for extending its provisions.
+The Authority is currently preparing to publish a Social Value in Procurement Policy which will be consulted upon. - In view of changing operational threats, the Service will be developing enhanced capability to assist reduce consequences of violent and unpredictable individual events, working with partners. - The Department for Communities and Local Government has issued consultation proposals in May 2016 to update the Local Government Transparency Code 2015.
+It is currently analysing the feedback and any subsequent changes will need to be adopted by the Authority. - Following on from the referendum result for the UK to leave the EU, announced on the 24th of June 2016, there is a risk of a period of economic uncertainty, which brings the potential for further periods of austerity, possibly combined with poor economic performance for the UK as a whole.
+Given that central government has offered a four year settlement covering 2016-17 through 2019-20 the risk to grant income is currently considered low, although if inflation increases greater efficiencies will be required.
+The most significant impact is likely to be on investment values and yields following the decision by the Bank of England to reduce interest rates to a record low of 0.25%, resulting in a reduction to investment income in 2016-17 and potentially beyond. - From May 2018, The General Data Protection Regulation (GDPR) will affect every UK organisation that processes personal data of EU residents.
+The regulation is more extensive in scope than the current Data Protection Act (DPA), and extends the rights of individuals and requires organisations to have clear policies and procedures to protect personal data by adopting technical and organisational measures.